sandialabs/suncal/doc/Manual/manual.md

 After the x, y data is entered, click **Calculate** to show the results.
 The Fit Plot view shows the fit line and optionally the confidence and prediction bands, expanded to the desired confidence level.
+Fit coefficients and their uncertainties are displayed below the plot, along with goodness-of-fit metrics.

 For straight line fits, the confidence band determines the confidence that the data is actually following this fit line.
 It is calculated from

 $$u_{conf}(x) = \sigma_y \sqrt{\frac{1}{N} + \frac{(x - \bar x)^2}{\Sigma (x_i - \bar x)^2}}$$